 Native prairie planting at Cherokee Park

-Join FMR staff and volunteers for our first public restoration event at Cherokee Regional Park – one of St. Paul's most visited parks.
-We will begin work needed to restore this historically oak savanna and maple-basswood forested bluff-top park by planting a mix of native prairie plants.
+Join FMR staff and volunteers for our follow up planting event at Cherokee Regional Park – one of St. Paul's most visited parks.
+Last year we begin work needed to restore this historically oak savanna and maple-basswood forested bluff-top park by planting a mix of native prairie plants and will add to the planting this year.
 These showy flowers and grasses will not only beautify the park but provide much-needed bee, butterfly and bird habitat.
 And, with deep root systems that act like filters, they'll help reduce the amount of run-off pollution and secure the soil along the bluff.